 In gratitude for your service, and your continued commitment to building strong global ties around the world, Thunderbird offers a number of scholarships and financing opportunities exclusively for military members:

 Military affiliation scholarships

-By submitting your Yount application, you automatically are considered for these scholarships.
+Current and former service members are eligible to receive a $10,000 scholarship toward any Thunderbird degree program.
+By submitting your Yount application, you automatically are considered for this scholarships.
 A copy of discharge documents must be submitted later.

 Veterans Administration Benefit